 What should I know about international investing through these companies?

-Many top companies offer global diversification through international funds and emerging markets exposure.
-T. Rowe Price excels in international markets.
-JPMorgan Asset Management leverages global banking relationships.
+Many top companies offer global investing.
+T. Rowe Price is great for international markets.ย JPMorgan Asset Managementย uses global banking connections.

 How do I switch between investment companies or funds?